Michael Morrissey (writer): Representation in anthologies

+Readings and performances

+In 1980, Morrissey organised and participated in a reading of new books of poetry at the Christchurch Town Hall.
+While in the US in 1895, he read his poetry at events hosted by the University of Iowa and was a panelist in seminars on cultural matters.
+Since 1992, Morrissey has been a regular reader at Poetry Live Auckland (a weekly poetry reading set up by poet David Mitchell in 1980 and held at Auckland's Thirsty Dog).
+The poems he read at those events have been published in the Poetry Live Auckland anthologies.
+He has also read at Lopdell House Gallery's Rhythm and Verse events.
+He also took part in the Writers Lounge series.
+He was one of 22 writers invited to take part in the 22 Fictioneers series of readings at the Auckland Art Gallery in 1992, sponsored by the Northern Regional Arts Council.

 Creative writing classes

 Morrissey taught creative writing over many years.
 In 1983, he set up the annual Waiheke Writing School on Waiheke Island in the Hauraki Gulf.
 He ran that school until 1991.
 Other tutors in the Waiheke school included the novelist Mike Johnson, script writer Neil Illingworth and the novelist and poet Daphne de Jong, author of 75 romance novels.
 Among the alumni of the Waiheke programme is food writer Annabel Langbein.
-Morrissey also taught creative writing in the University of Auckland's continuing education programme.
+Morrissey also taught creative writing in the University of Auckland's continuing education programme and through several Community Education Centres, and he was a tutor at the New Zealand Institute of Business Studies, Auckland between 2008 and 2010.
+He also offered creative writing classes at 10 Auckland secondary schools.

 Reviewer

 Between 2000 and 2013, Michael Morrissey contributed a monthly book review column to Investigate magazine (since renamed and reformatted as HIS/HERS).
 He has also reviewed books for Listener, Landfall, Islands, The Sunday Star-Times, the New Zealand Herald, The Press, Printout, and Quote Unquote.

+Morrissey's survey of New Zealand poetry books published in 1992 appeared in the Journal of New Zealand Literature.

 Journalism

 Morrissey contributed feature articles and interviews to a number of magazines and newspapers, such as the Listener, Metro, The Sunday Star-Times, NZ Catholic, New Zealand Herald and other publications.
 For the Listener, he wrote articles about his encounters with Norman Mailer, Kurt Vonnegut and Saul Bellow among others.
 In Metro, he interviewed actors (such as Bruce Allpress) and politicians (eg, Douglas Graham).

 In 1986 and 1987, Morrissey was employed as a feature writer on the New Zealand Herald.
 In 1967, he was editor of Craccum, the University of Auckland student newspaper.